brlouk/AngularJS-1.x-step-by-step/README.md

 	}
 ```
 ###### Isolating the Scope of a Directive
-To avoid create a controller each time you want to reuse directive with a different scope, you need to use scope option in your directive to separate the scope inside from the scope outside (the scope of parent such as Controller).
+To avoid create a new controller each time you want to reuse directive with a different scope, you need to use scope option in your directive to separate the scope inside from the scope outside (the scope of parent such as Controller).
+This is useful when creating reusable components, which should not accidentally read or modify data in the parent scope.
 * Create a JS File "myactor.directive.js"
 ```javascript
 (function() {